Binghamton-University-CS140-Spring-2023/lecture_notes/Quiz_12_Review.md

 }
 ```

-We wish to send this over a network, an want to do so using a byte array.
+We wish to send this over a network, and want to do so using a byte array.
 On the other side, when received, the byte array sent will be converted back into a
 `Datum_Packet` on the receiver's side.

 A. How big must our byte buffer be to store all the data held within our `Datum_Packet`, as is, without getting too fancy with optimizations?